Haller on scoresheet after cancer battle as Union knock Bayern off top

 'Ironic'

-Former Union player Marcus Ingvartsen had cancelled out Kevin Behrens' first-half opener with a late penalty, but the Berliners rallied to claim a fourth straight win in 2023.
+Former Union player Marcus Ingvartsen had cancelled out Kevin Behrens' first-half opener with a late penalty, but the Berliners rallied to claim a fourth straight victory in 2023.

 The win had Union fans singing about winning the title, but captain Christopher Trimmel said his side were keeping their feet on the ground.